 Sheath locking tab isn’t the best and might break.

-This is their battery-powered, cordless electric fillet knife, which comes in a convenient, durable EVA carry box and features four, different length blades.
+Whereas most fishing knives have fixed or folding blades, this is a different beast entirely.
+Bubba’s battery-powered, cordless electric fillet knife comes in a convenient, durable EVA carry box and features four, different length blades.

-Not only that, they’re all coated for protection against saltwater use, and the unit itself has a non-slip, rubber grip with an ergonomic trigger.
+Not only that, each stainless steel blade is coated for protection against saltwater use, and the unit itself has a non-slip, rubber grip with an ergonomic trigger.

 Get the job done safely and in double-quick time with an electric fishing knife.